emmayusufu/event-sourced-bank/ARCHITECTURE.md

 | ConcurrencyError  | 409    |
 | BusinessRuleError | 422    |
 | (anything else)   | 500    |

+### Idempotency

+Any POST may carry an `Idempotency-Key` header.
+The middleware claims the key in `idempotency_keys` (PK on `(key, route)`) before invoking the handler, records the response on `finish`, and replays the stored response on a second request that hashes to the same body.
+A different body under the same key is rejected with 400.
+A request with the key still in flight gets 409.
+Server-error responses are not stored, so a failed request can be retried with the same key after the underlying bug is fixed.

+Keys are scoped per route, replays are deterministic and include the original status code, and the table is the only shared state.

 ### Eventual consistency, surfaced